post graduate work permit

 Step 4: Pay the Application Fee

-The fee for Canada’s PGWP is CAD 255 (including CAD 155 for the work permit and CAD 100 for the open work permit holder fee).
+The fee for Canada’s PGWP is CAD 255 (includes CAD 155 for the work permit and CAD 100 for the open work permit holder fee).

 Step 5: Wait for Processing

-The processing time varies, but it typically takes between 80 to 120 days.
+The processing time varies, but it typically takes between 80 and 120 days.
 You may receive a request for biometrics, so plan accordingly.

 Working During and After PGWP – What You Need to Know